 - Excellent lens quality

-- Prone to fogging at lower speeds
+- Can still be prone to fogging at lower speeds

 Wearing goggles over your prescription eyewear is no longer a problem.
 If you are in a similar situation as me and choose not to wear contacts, or simply can’t for some reason, OTG goggles are the answer.

-Scott, Oakley and 100% are three name-brand manufacturers that produce a very good OTG version of their popular models.
+Scott, Oakley, and 100% are three name-brand manufacturers that produce a very good OTG version of their popular models.